 The Fitzgerald Student Center is the community center of the college for students, faculty, administrators, alumni and guests.
-The Center houses the President's Office, Pioneer Bookstore, Campus Ministries, Student Government Association, Student Support Services, New Options Center, ADA Accommodations Office, Upward Bound, Recruiting, and laboratories for hospitality management.
+The Center houses the Pioneer Bookstore, Campus Ministries, Student Government Association, New Options Center, ADA Accommodations Office, Upward Bound, and laboratories for hospitality management.